EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Manage-domain-users-groups-and-computers.md

 1. Reset the computer account password.

     ````powershell
-    Reset-ComputerMachinePassword -Credential smart\Administrator
+    Reset-ComputerMachinePassword -Credential ad\Administrator
     ````

-1. Enter the credentials of **smart\Administrator**.
+1. Enter the credentials of **ad\Administrator**.
 1. Restart the computer.

     ````powershell